libetl/local-traffic/README.md

 2. Go to [http://localhost:8080/prettier](http://localhost:8080/prettier) with your browser
 3. Go to [http://localhost:8080/npm/](http://localhost:8080/npm) with your browser
 4. Go to [http://localhost:8080/my-static-webapp/index.html](http://localhost:8080/my-static-webapp/index.html) with your browser (given your project name is my-static-webapp, but I am not 100% sure)
+5. Go to [http://localhost:8080/welcome/](http://localhost:8080/welcome/) with your browser (data urls work with version >= 0.0.94)
-5. Go to [http://localhost:8080/logs/](http://localhost:8080/logs/) to watch the request logs
+6. Go to [http://localhost:8080/logs/](http://localhost:8080/logs/) to watch the request logs
-6. Go to [http://localhost:8080/config/](http://localhost:8080/config/) to change the config in a web editor
+7. Go to [http://localhost:8080/config/](http://localhost:8080/config/) to change the config in a web editor
-7. You can use the [http://localhost:8080/recorder/](recorder) to turn your proxy into a mock server.
+8. You can use the [http://localhost:8080/recorder/](recorder) to turn your proxy into a mock server.
 There is a user interface and also an API (documented [here](#recorder-api))
-8. From the web config editor, create a SSL keypair and start working with a self signed SSL certificate right away
+9. From the web config editor, create a SSL keypair and start working with a self signed SSL certificate right away
-9. Your page will use /jquery-local/jquery.js instead of the CDN asset, and will serve the file from your hard drive
+10. Your page will use /jquery-local/jquery.js instead of the CDN asset, and will serve the file from your hard drive
-10. Your server now proxies the mapping that you have configured
+11. Your server now proxies the mapping that you have configured

 ## usage